jtownson/swakka/readme.md

 // SprayJsonSupport is required for Akka-Http to marshal case classes (e.g. Pet), to/from json. import akka.http.scaladsl.marshallers.sprayjson.SprayJsonSupport._

-// SchemaWriter converts Pet to JsonSchema (to insert into the swagger.json) import net.jtownson.swakka.jsonschema.SchemaWriter._

 // This defines the OpenApi model (i.e. the structure of a swagger file) import net.jtownson.swakka.OpenApiModel._

 // Imports JsonProtocols that convert the openapi model case classes
 // (OpenApi, Path, Operation, QueryParameter[T], PathParameter[T], ...)
 // into their swagger json equivalents.
-// You do not need to import Akka's DefaultJsonProtocol here.
-// OpenApiJsonProtocol extends DefaultJsonProtocol (which itself
+// OpenApiJsonProtocol extends akka's DefaultJsonProtocol, so you should avoid importing DefaultJsonProtocol. import net.jtownson.swakka.OpenApiJsonProtocol._
-// includes a whole bunch of JsonFormats) import net.jtownson.swakka.OpenApiJsonProtocol._

-// This defines vals/defs that convert the Swagger model into Akka Directives
-// (which then match and extract values from the request). import net.jtownson.swakka.routegen.ConvertibleToDirective._
+// Imports the route generation feature import net.jtownson.swakka.RouteGen._

 class Petstore2Spec extends FlatSpec with RouteTest with TestFrameworkInterface {